EdXian/Hands-on-ARM-CPU/cortex-m/day2_section/readme.md

-In section 1, we dump the elf file to `dump.txt` in which we check the location of symbols and varirables.
+In section 1, we dump the elf file to `dump.txt` in which we check the location of symbols and variables.

 ```
  arm-none-eabi-objdump -t  example.elf > dump.txt